alextanhongpin/javascript-101/perf.md

 ## Remove console.log

 Removing `console.log` improves performance a lot.
 You can send the logs through Kafka to a decentralized log for example.

+## TODO

+1. Switch from expressjs to Aero.js.
+Benchmark the performance difference.
+2. Switch from request to native http.request with keep-alive
+3. Benchmark the node-onion architecture pattern against a plain one.